ibmjstart/cf-object-storage/README.md

 - Install the plugin with `cf install-plugin cf-large-objects`
 - Verify the plugin has been installed with `cf plugins`

-**Note:** If you are reinstalling, run `cf uninstall-plugin ObjectStorageLargeObjects` first to uninstall the outdated version.
+**Note:** If you are reinstalling, run `cf uninstall-plugin cf-object-storage` first to uninstall the outdated version.
 Additionaly, if installing gives you a permission error run `chmod -x cf-large-objects`.

 #### Install From Source